duranar/kh/docs/SC206E_GStreamer_Commands.md

 ### Understanding Kernel Logs (`dmesg`)

-When you plug in a USB camera, check `dmesg` for messages like these:
+When you plug in a USB camera, check kernel logs for messages like these:

 ```log
 # Confirms the USB port is active in host mode